 He will investigate the relationship between capitalism, future thinking, and future actions in late medieval Italian society.
 His research will deal with the Venetian market and it will define how the economic practices and decisions of merchants were related to future thinking. https://www.uantwerpen.be/en/staff/nicolo-zennaro/

 Sanne Hermans (1993) studied both History and Dutch at the Universities of Groningen (BA, 2012-2017) and Amsterdam (MA, 2017-2019).
-During her studies, Sanne focused on the literature and cultural history of the Dutch seventeenth century.
+During her studies, Sanne specialized in the literature and cultural history of the Dutch ‘Golden Age’.
 In 2016, she accepted a summer internship at the Huygens Institute in The Hague where she assisted in the digital accessibility of early modern letters.
-After her graduation, she worked as a publishing assistant at Uitgeverij Verloren in Hilversum specialized in (literary) history.
+After her graduation, she worked as a publishing assistant at Uitgeverij Verloren in Hilversum.

-Since November 2020, she is part of the Back to the Future Project.
-She focuses on the Dutch merchant correspondences from the sixteenth and seventeenth centuries.
-She researches whether difference in religion – Reformed or Roman Catholic – was a determining factor in how people viewed and planned their future.
+Since November 2020, Sanne is part of the Back to the Future Project.
+Here, she focuses on the Dutch merchant correspondences from the sixteenth and seventeenth centuries, and researches in what ways the political and religious situation caused by the Dutch Revolt influenced future thinking of merchants, wives, exiles, and of those who stayed behind.
 She uses Digital Humanities tools to trace future statements in the various letters. https://www.uantwerpen.be/en/staff/sanne-hermans_21877/

 Elisabeth Heijmans obtained her PhD at Leiden university in 2018 on early modern French empire and overseas companies with a particular emphasis on the participation of private interests and trans-imperial connections.
 After her PhD, she stayed at Leiden university for a post-doctoral research on the governance of diversity in the early modern Dutch empire.
 Her research interests are European early modern expansions, French early modern history, Atlantic History, trans-national and cross-cultural relations, New Diplomatic History, the slave trade and slavery and gender relations.
 She recently published The Agency of Empire The Agency of Empire: Connections and Strategies in French Overseas Expansion (1686-1746).